lord-ne/StonecutterCrafting/README.md

 ![test](GitHub%20Images/Template%20Crafting.gif)

-You can use this Template to craft the first block into the second block.
+You can use this Template to craft the input block into the output block.
 The Template is not consumed.
-You can put up to 8 of the first block in the Crafting Table with the Template to craft multiple at a time.
+You can put up to 8 of the input block in the Crafting Table with the Template to craft multiple at a time.

 ![test](GitHub%20Images/Template%20Cutting.gif)